andrewtavis/wikirepo/README.md

-### Upload Data
+### Upload Data (WIP)

-[wikirepo.data.upload](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/upload.py) will be the core of the eventual wikirepo ELT process.
+[wikirepo.data.upload](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/upload.py) will be the core of the eventual wikirepo upload process.
 The goal is to reocrd edits that a user makes to a prveviously queried dataframe such that these changes can then be pushed back to Wikidata.
 This process could be as simple as making changes to a `df.copy()` of a queried dataframe, and then using [pandas](https://github.com/pandas-dev/pandas) to compare the new and original dataframes after the user has added information that they have access to.
-The unique information in the edited dataframe could then be loaded into Wikidata for all to use.
+With the addition of login credentials as a wikirepo feature (to be added), the unique information in the edited dataframe could then be loaded into Wikidata for all to use.

 The same process used to query information from Wikidata could be reversed for the upload process.
 Dataframe columns could be linked to their corresponding Wikidata properties, whether the time qualifiers are a [points in time](https://www.wikidata.org/wiki/Property:P585) or spans using [start time](https://www.wikidata.org/wiki/Property:P580) and [end time](https://www.wikidata.org/wiki/Property:P582) could be derived through the defined variables, and other necessary qualifiers for proper data indexing could also be included.
 Source information could also be added in corresponding columns to the given property edits.

 Put simply: a full featured [wikirepo.data.upload](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/upload.py) function would realize the potential of a single read-write repository for all public information.

-# Maps
+# Maps (WIP)

 [wikirepo/maps](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/maps) is a further goal of the project, as it combines wikirepo's focus on easy to access open source data and quick high level analytics.